6 Steps To Write A Concrete Poem In Few Minutes

 Picking a theme is the first step in making your concrete poem.
 Think what you want to write about.

 It could be anything - your favorite animal, a feeling, or even an object you like.
-The theme is important because it will decide the shape of your poem.

 For example, if you choose "heart" as your theme, your poem might look like a heart.